 Compared to the rest of the Metropolitan Los Angeles market, the Woodland Hills-Warner Center region has less expensive rates, so you should have no trouble finding a great deal in this discounted region.

 In the last 90 days, 113 listings have been made available, so you'll want to check back regularly for new listings.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 Even though the median size is 2,620 sqft, there are still 0 leases below 2,000 sqft.
 Most buildings in this market are approximately 3 stories.
 Most buildings in this market were built in 1979 and are Class A.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
-Agriculture is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Woodland Hills-Warner Center residents.
+Agriculture is the dominant industry in this area.
+Commute by walking is the most popular way to get to work amongst Woodland Hills-Warner Center occupants.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.